SiteName

 VOLUNTEER OPPORTUNITIES

-Prospective volunteers may submit an application to any one of these divisions, depending on their areas of expertise and/or interest.
+Prospective volunteers may submit an application on line to any one of these divisions, depending on their areas of expertise and/or interest.

 Administration keeps the department up and running.
-Finance, bookkeeping, records management, report development, recruiting, public relations, plus general clerical and custodial activities make up some of Administration’s responsibilities.
-Volunteer hours are varied and are tracked to ensure participation, staffing, and membership.
+Finance, bookkeeping, records management, report development, recruiting, public relations, plus general clerical activities make up some of Administration’s responsibilities.
+Volunteer hours are varied, and are tracked to ensure participation, staffing, and membership.

 Auxiliary provides support for special events and fund-raising activities.